 There are a bunch of great vaping subreddits on Reddit.
 Too many to name.
 Which is why I created this multireddit with all of the better vape-related subreddits (32 subreddits currently).
 But if you’re looking for a few standouts, check out DIY-eJuice, /r/Electronic_Cigarette, and /r/Vaping.
 I’ve found that Reddit is the best place to get advice no matter what your experience level is.

 ECF is one of the largest and oldest e-cigarette forums online.
 You can usually find what you’re looking for here if you have a question.
 The one drawback is that it’s heavily (and I mean HEAVILY) moderated.
 The moderators here will not allow anyone to say anything bad about vaping, no matter if it’s true or not.
-Still, it’s a great forum if you have questions.
-You can expect to get many answers from knowledgeable experts here.
+Still, it’s a good forum if you have questions.
+You can expect to get many answers from knowledgeable experts.

 Vaping Underground is a very popular forum with a lot of user activity and is much more relaxed than ECF.
 This is where vapers go when they tire of the heavy moderation at ECF.
-It’s a great forum as well, but it’s also susceptible to a lot of “noise” due to the high amount of traffic they get.
+It’s a great forum as well, but it’s also susceptible to a lot of “noise” (useless content, spam, etc.) due to the high amount of traffic they get.